Spring Cleaning for Pet Owners

 Spring has sprung early this year!
 That means it's time to start our spring cleaning list to make the environment safer and more fun for us and our pets.

 For dog owners, it may be time for the annual "poo pick up."
 Feces that have accumulated in the yard are not just an unsightly and stinky mess, but they can contaminate the yard with parasites that can affect pets and children.
 Cleaning the yard on a cold morning after most of the snow has melted makes the feces easier to remove.
-Services can also be hired to do this.
-In fact, our very own Client Care Coordinator, Jody, and her company Paws With Cause, offer this service around the twin cities.
+Services can also be hired to do this if you prefer to pay a company to deal with this nasty chore for you ;)

 Some diseases are more prevalent with the warmer weather.
 This includes intestinal parasites spread by other animals including wildlife and infectious disease found in puddles and ponds.
 Ticks will be active as soon as the snow cover melts, and they do not wait for the warm weather.
 Last year, we removed deer ticks from patients in the beginning of March.
 Fleas and Ticks can also carry other diseases that may infect your pet.
 Be sure to continue your parasite preventatives throughout the year, whatever the weather.